kesmarag/grmot/README.md

 ![img](./images/img2_grmot.png)

-# Documentation: Approximation of an Elliptical Crack in Earthquake Simulation
+## Approximation of an Elliptical Crack

 ## Overview
 This function `approx_elliptical_crack` approximates an elliptical rupture on a fault by considering a set of rectangular sub-faults.
 The rupture nucleates at an internal point of an elliptical crack and propagates in a self-similar manner.
 The instantaneous elliptical rupture front moves toward the crack barrier at a constant velocity.